 The Orbit features a full range of public and private amenities, offering a kaleidoscope of retailers including farmers’ markets, pop-up shops, mixed with the community hub offerings from the Innisfil ideaLAB and Library such as hacklabs and makerspaces, all woven together with surrounding walkable spaces.

-If you have any further questions about the Orbit: Innisfil please feel free to email our Planning Team.
+If you have questions about the Orbit, please email our Planning Team.